bpmn-io/element-templates/docs/LIFE_CYCLE.md

 If a template is unavailable (i.e. a template with a given `id` and `version` combination is not known) then a descriptive message is shown in the properties panel.
 The user can unlink to view technical properties _or_ [migrate to a different template](#migrate-to-a-different-template).

+### Incompatibility

+> [!NOTE]
+> Refer to the [Camunda documentation](https://docs.camunda.io/docs/next/components/modeler/desktop-modeler/element-templates/defining-templates/#template-compatibility) to learn about the template compatibility feature.

+A template that is incompatible with the current runtime environment is indicated in the properties panel.

+If [linting](https://github.com/bpmn-io/bpmnlint) is available, a warning is displayed specifying which environment the template is incompatible with and whether an update is available.

+#### Upgrade to a compatible version

+If a template becomes incompatible, it can be updated to a version that is either compatible or does not specify compatibility.
+The process is the same as [upgrading to a new version](#upgrading-to-a-new-version).

+#### No compatible version available

+If no compatible version is found, the template behaves similarly to a [deprecated](#deprecation) template.

 ## Versioning

 Template versioning is an important cornerstone of safe template evolution.
 If a new version of a template is detected then the user gets the ability to [upgrade](#upgrading-to-a-new-version) to it.